What’s the credit score you need to buy a house?

 Why does your credit score matter to mortgage lenders?

 Your credit score is a three-digit number ranging from 300–850, based on information from your credit report.
 That data may reflect how much debt you have overall, your payment consistency and other factors.
 Consequently, mortgage lenders use a prospective borrower’s credit score to help assess the likelihood of them paying back a loan.
-Note that while a credit score is an important variable when applying for a mortgage, it’s not the only detail considered.
+While a credit score is an important variable when applying for a mortgage, it’s not the only detail considered.

 Loan type